-Cholesterol Management Vaccine: AVANT is developing an immunotherapeutic vaccine against endogenous cholesteryl ester transfer protein ("CETP"), which may be useful in reducing risks associated with atherosclerosis.
+Cholesterol Management Vaccine: AVANT has been developing an immunotherapeutic vaccine against endogenous cholesteryl ester transfer protein ("CETP"), which may be useful in reducing risks associated with atherosclerosis.
 CETP is a key intermediary in the balance of HDL (high-density lipoprotein) and LDL (low-density lipoprotein).
-AVANT is developing this vaccine, CETi, to stimulate an immune response against CETP, which it believes may improve the ratio of HDL to LDL cholesterol and reduce the progression of atherosclerosis which often leads to a heart attack.
+The vaccine stimulates an immune response against CETP, which may improve the ratio of HDL to LDL cholesterol and reduce the progression of atherosclerosis, which often leads to heart attack.
+AVANT is seeking a corporate partner to complete development and to commercialize a newly formulated CETP vaccine.
+During the period January 1, 2003 through December 31, 2007, AVANT incurred approximately \$6.1 million in research, development and clinical costs associated with the CETP program.